 need of aid, both refugees and people forced to flee

-within Chad itself.
+within the country itself.
 Oxfam is distributing cash and tarpaulins for shelter, and providing clean water to people to help prevent the spread of diseases.